romainmaubry/coursera/README.md

-# CUDAatScaleForTheEnterpriseCourseProjectTemplate
+# Final project for CUDAatScaleForTheEnterpriseCourseProjectTemplate
-This is a template for the course project for the CUDA at Scale for the Enterprise
+This is my final project for the course

 ## Project Description